Supernova rates and luminosity functions from ASAS-SN II: 2014-2017 core-collapse supernovae and their subtypes: Results and discussions

-The trend in Figure \ref{fig:host_mass} is similar to what was observed by \citet{2017ApJ...837..120G}, who estimated the SN rate per unit mass for SNe Ia, SNe II, and SESNe.
-They also found that the SN rates (for all subtypes) decrease with increasing host galaxy mass, and point out that this effect should be generated by the higher SFR present in lower-mass galaxies.
-However, \citet{2023ApJ...955L..29P} have shown that the occurrence of ccSNe increases as metallicity decreases, while being independent of SFR.
-Due to the mass-metallicity relation \citep{2004ApJ...613..898T}, a metallicity effect could explain the behavior seen in Figure \ref{fig:host_mass}, supporting the findings of \citet{2023ApJ...955L..29P}.
-A similar analysis was done by \citet{2019MNRAS.484.3785B} for SNe Ia from ASAS-SN, who show that the specific rates of SNe Ia increases for lower-mass galaxies. \citet{2022MNRAS.516.1941G} and \citet{2023MNRAS.526.5911J} interpreted this result as an effect of higher metallicities and binary fractions in lower-mass galaxies.
+The trend in Fig. \ref{fig:host_mass} is similar to that observed by \citet{2017ApJ...837..120G}, who estimated the SN rate per unit mass for SNe Ia, SNe II, and SESNe.
+They also find that the SN rates (for all subtypes) decrease with increasing host galaxy mass and point out that this effect should be generated by the higher SFR present in lower-mass galaxies.
+However, \citet{2023ApJ...955L..29P} show that the occurrence of ccSNe increases as metallicity decreases, while being independent of SFR.
+Due to the mass-metallicity relation \citep{2004ApJ...613..898T}, a metallicity effect could explain the behavior seen in Fig. \ref{fig:host_mass}, supporting the findings of \citet{2023ApJ...955L..29P}.
+A similar analysis was done by \citet{2019MNRAS.484.3785B} for SNe Ia from ASAS-SN, who show that the specific rates of SNe Ia increase for lower-mass galaxies. \citet{2022MNRAS.516.1941G} and \citet{2023MNRAS.526.5911J} interpret this result as an effect of higher metallicities and binary fractions in lower-mass galaxies.